keystonejs/keystone/docs/content/docs/walkthroughs/lesson-3.md

 ---
-title: "Lesson 3: Publishing workflows"
+title: 'Lesson 3: Publishing workflows'
-description: "Learn Keystone: Lesson 3"
+description: 'Learn Keystone: Lesson 3'

 ---
 Learn how to create a publishing workflow to your app using Keystons’s `select` and `timestamp` fields.

 ## Where we left off